 Talent – I look at the talent and the skill sets that the individual currently has.
 What skills does the person possess in order to be capable of doing the job?
 Of course, skills can be developed over time.
 However, it sure is nice whenever someone already possesses great leadership and communication skills.

 Acumen – I pay attention to the person’s acumen, which is their way of thinking and comprehending.
 Can they comprehend complex decisions?
 How do they see themselves and the world outside of themselves?
 This is a key component as to what I’m looking for, and it’s very important simply because if someone thinks very negatively about the world, they will not be very happy as a person.

 Motivators – What motivates this person and causes them to be satisfied in their current environment?
 Again, if this doesn’t align with us, the person is not going to be very happy.
 If they are motivated for different reasons than our organization, we will find that there’s a tension between the organization and the person.

 Behaviors – This normally comes out within the first week of someone being employed.
 How we behave is very obvious, and it’s what people notice the fastest.
 Behaviors are just as important as the rest of the traits we look at.

 We’re looking for great people who have positive scores in these particular areas.
 We’re hiring people with or without experience so that we can train plumbing and communication.
 To learn more, visit WislerPlumbingJobs.com and submit your application today.

-If you’re a current or future client of Wisler Plumbing and Air, hopefully this post gives you a glimpse into the high standards we pay attention to while adding people to our team.
+If you’re a current or future client of Wisler Plumbing, hopefully this post gives you a glimpse into the high standards we pay attention to while adding people to our team.
 We want to make sure that the people taking care of you and your home are genuinely great.
 If you have any questions, contact us online or give us a call at (540) 483-9382.